-After a few difficult years in 2020 and 2021, live performances and festivals are fully buzzing again in 2022, with the most popular being electronic music and EDM festivals.
+After a few difficult years in 2020 and 2021, live performances and festivals are fully buzzing again in 2022 and 2023, with the most popular being electronic music and EDM festivals.
 Are you an electronic music artist yourself and want to know about the greatest festivals out there?
 Keep reading then to check out our list of the best electronic music festivals from all around the world.

 Top 10 international electronic music festivals

 Taking place for the first time in 1988, the Donaufestival is a multi-genre festival of music and performance, focusing on electronic music, experimental music, post-rock, rap, hip hop, and ‘Diskurs-Pop’.
 The event is traditionally held annually over two weekends in April or May and takes place in the picturesque Austrian city Krems situated on the Danube river.

 Known for showcasing new and exciting acts of music, video, and performing arts (including spoken word and theater and digital theater performances), Donaufestival may be a great place for independent musicians seeking to perform their works of art.
 Some of the most renowned artists performing at the festival include British experimental band Current 93, Welsh musician and founding member of the Velvet Underground, John Cale, American songwriter and singer Will Oldham, Australian multi-genre producer, and composer JG Thirlwell, and German electronic artist Robert Henke, who is also a co-creator of the Ableton Live music software.

 2. SunceBeat Festival in Tisno, Croatia